jazzband/django-redis/README.rst

 Introduction
 ------------

-django-redis is a :ref:`BSD licensed <license>`, full featured Redis cache and session backend for Django.
+django-redis is a BSD licensed, full featured Redis cache and session backend for Django.

 Why use django-redis?
 ~~~~~~~~~~~~~~~~~~~~~